-We ask that you leave a complete set of weatherappropriate clothing, including socks and underwear (while at the center, all children who are toilet training/ toilet trained must wear underwear) at the center.
-If a child is newly toilet trained, it is helpful to keep additional underwear at the center.
-Clothing will be be labeled with your child's full name and will be kept in your child's cubby to be used as needed.
+We ask that you leave a complete set of weatherappropriate clothing, including socks and underwear (if child is newly toilet trained, it is helpful to keep additional underwear) at the center.
+Clothing must be labeled with your child's full name and will be kept in your child's cubby to be used as needed.
 Please replace the items when they become soiled.